aashiqui2/Dhanalakshmi-Tech-Training/Day 13/Notes.md

 7. String Reverse
    Input: Hi My Name is Hello
-   Output:Hello is Name My Hi
+   Output: Hello is Name My Hi

 8. Occurence of the character in a string Input:aabbccd